 The Common Core State Standards (CCSS) include eight “Mathematical Practices” that teachers and students are encouraged to use throughout their mathematical lives.
 These are different from the grade-level content standards in a few ways.
 Firstly, these Mathematical Practices are not grade-specific.
 Rather, they remain constant practices throughout the child’s education, with the hopes that they become habit.
 Further, as the words practice and habit imply, these are not mathematical procedures or rules, but are more akin to mindsets and broad strategies.
-In this series, I will look at each of the eight Practices in turn and discuss how we can help our students practice them at home.

 The second CCSS Mathematical Practice is Abstract and Quantitative Reasoning.
 This is the powerful practice of being able to flexibly move back and forth between the abstract, or decontextualized, representations and the context, or actual quantities (including units of measure) involved.